 Automakers have come to the rescue of healthcare workers and patients.
-Shutting down the assembly line for automotive construction, manufacturers have transitioned their production lines from standard operations to specialized ones.
-Fulfilling a desperate need for respirators, beds, transport vehicles, protective masks, and other equipment and supplies to combat the COVID-19 pandemic.
+Shutting down the assembly lines for automotive construction, manufacturers have transitioned their production lines from standard operations to specialized ones.
+They are fulfilling a desperate need for respirators, beds, transport vehicles, protective masks, and other equipment and supplies to combat the COVID-19 pandemic.
 They have converted their operations within just a couple of months to help with the shortages of medical supplies.

-• The former Warren Transmission Plant in Warren, Michigan will produce 50,000 Level 1 facemask per day within 2 weeks with the ability to ramp up to 100,000 per day.
+• The former Warren Transmission Plant in Warren, Michigan, will produce 50,000 Level 1 facemasks per day within two weeks with the ability to ramp up to 100,000 per day.

-• The Rawsonville plant near Detroit will produce 50,000 ventilators in 100 days in partnership with GE Healthcare.
-It will have the ability to produce 30,000 units per month thereafter.
+• Ford's Rawsonville plant near Detroit will produce 50,000 ventilators in 100 days in partnership with GE Healthcare.
+It will have the ability to produce 30,000 units per month after that.

-• The Smyrna, Tennessee plant will produce face masks for front line responders.
+• In the Smyrna, Tennessee plant will produce face masks for front line responders.

-• Working to produce 3D printed face shields with mass production beginning early April.
+• Working to provide 3D printed face shields with mass production beginning in early April.
 The first batch will go to hospitals in Texas, Indiana, Kentucky, and Michigan.

 • Seeking partners to produce COVID-19 masks.

-• Offering lean manufacturing/engineering expertise to increase capacity for key supplies.
-Supporting hospitals and communities to organize efficient drive-through testing sites.
+• Offering lean manufacturing/engineering expertise to increase capacity for essential supplies.
+Organize hospitals and communities with efficient drive-through testing sites.

 • Donating money to United Way, food banks, and other nonprofits.